When it comes to blogging, you’ve probably heard that “writing skills for bloggers are essential”. Everybody says that but what does it actually mean?

 Many writers choose to use only the credibility and voice of reason.
 It is a great basis for an article, but do not disregard the power of emotional appeal.
 People might say that they followed the logic when they did something, but for the most part, emotion is the driving force.

 The ability to evoke an emotional response in the audience will make your blog much more successful.
 Emotion is exactly what creates a deeper connection with the readers.
 It also provides a stronger reaction and response to something.
 That’s why it is so widely used in marketing and advertising.
+And another reason why there are so many specific writing jobs that works with emotions, like comedy writers for example.

 For example, the feeling of joy, happiness, and relief is high arousal.
 For example, we share things that make us happy – like funny pictures of puppies.
 Sadness, on the other hand, is low arousal emotion and doesn’t us motivate to do anything.
 Yet, it can be used too – just look at some charities using it extensively.